telerik/winforms-docs/telerik-presentation-framework/layout/layout-activation.md

     1. Adding, removing and reordering children in one element triggers local layout activation.

     1. Setting properties that affect layout or perform layout explicitly for an element.
-For example, the RadElement __PerformLayout__ method causes the element and its children to be measured and arranged.
+For example, the RadElement.ElementTree __PerformLayout__ method causes the element and its children to be measured and arranged.

     1. __SuspendLayout__ prevents layout for a RadElement while adding, removing, reordering children or when setting specific properties. __ResumeLayout__ re-starts the deferred layout.